Position Title

 Research Focus

-Post/colonial Africa and post/colonialism in general; "conflict minerals" and the impact of "conflict minerals" tracking and regulation; the mining of "digital minerals" in Africa; artisanal mining and resource extraction; the popular reception of "development" interventions and discourses; critical development studies, focusing on the reception of development discourse by "targets"; temporalities and tempo-politics; "witchcraft" and "development"; ethnographic storytelling.
+Post/colonial Africa and post/colonialism in general; human-elephant conflicts and collaborations in East Africa; "conflict minerals" and the impact of "conflict minerals" tracking and regulation; the mining of "digital minerals" in Africa; artisanal mining and resource extraction; the popular reception of "development" interventions and discourses; critical development studies, focusing on the reception of development discourse by "targets"; temporalities and tempo-politics; the interconnections among "witchcraft" and "development" in East and Central Africa; ethnographic storytelling.

 Teaching